muesli4/mpd-touch-screen-gui/README.md

 As the display lacks any hardware acceleration and is run from the framebuffer, the draw operations are largely reduced.
 I.e. there is no periodic rendering.
 The screen is updated when necessary.

-## How to adapt to your needs
+## Configuration

-You will have to change the cover path constants.
-Most of the other parts are system agnostic.
-You may disable the dimming functionality (by removing macro definitions) and change other constants to your liking.
+The repository ships with a default configuration file (place it in your config folder, usually `$HOME/.config`, or with the executable).
+All of the settings are pretty self-explanatory.

 # Features